Murderer Mary Maloney has more than her Police Chief’s husband’s bun in the oven…

 This leading lady’s links to the Master of Suspense appear to go back to 1937.
 Back then, her father industrial designer, Norman Bel Geddes, Alfred Hitchcock and his wife Alma attended the Dead End (1937) premiere.
 Her father accompanied the leading lady Sylvia Sidney to this event.
 Norman Bel Geddes was also the co-writer of this 1936 play of the same name, and the set designer for this movie.

 20 years later, Hitchcock met Barbara Bel Geddes, Norman’s daughter for lunch.
 There he offered her a leading role in his TV series, Alfred Hitchcock Presents.
-This for this episode, and the leading role of pregnant Mary Malone.
-This one of Hitchcock and Bel Geddes four collaborations for this series.
+This was for this episode, and the leading role of pregnant Mary Malone.
+This is one of Hitchcock and Bel Geddes four collaborations for this series.
 She also starred in Sybilla (1960), The Morning of the Bride (1959) and The Foghorn (1958).
 This actress spoke fondly of this “wonderful” director after he directed her in the movie Vertigo (1958).

 Lamb for the Slaughter has Hitchcock’s traditional animated and comic monologue to open the episode.
-This told as Hitchcock sets the scene, he performs his role as a customer in a supermarket and he reports it is in this “milieu” that the story set.
+This is told as Hitchcock sets the scene, he performs his role as a customer in a supermarket and he reports it is in this “milieu” that the story is set.
 The episode title then follows with an ominous drum roll.

 Philip seems distracted, Mary feels he’s tired and offers to cancel their visit.
 She’s doing all the talking as he goes to pour himself a drink.
 It’s then that Patrick drops his bombshell.
 He’s leaving her and his unborn baby.
 Patrick tells her unemotionally that he has met someone else, they love each other and want to marry.
 Mary appears stunned and appears to deny to herself this happening.